Statement by the Minister of Finance to the IMFC Meeting in Dubai

 First, the Fund should continue to assist the HIPC countries in reaching the level of sustainable debt but a clearer exit strategy needs to be developed.
 We, therefore, welcome the development of a framework by the Fund and World Bank that aims at developing guidelines for low-income countries on how to achieve the Millennium Development Goals and prevent the recurrence of their debt problems.

 Second, the Fund should promote further institutional reforms and provide technical assistance.
 Sound institutions are important for economic development and empirical studies have demonstrated that income differences are correlated with indicators of institutional quality.
 My constituency welcomes the New Partnership for Africa's Development (NEPAD) Initiative and hopes that its efforts to enhance governance among its constituents will be successful.
-Furthermore, we support the Fund in its endeavors to include measures in its programs designed to address institutional weakness.
+Furthermore, we support the Fund in its endeavours to include measures in its programs designed to address institutional weakness.
 We, therefore, urge member countries to give more weight to institutional reforms.
 This is especially important for low-income countries.

 Third, the importance of improved market access for low-income countries cannot be emphasized enough.
 The Fund should continue to use surveillance to promote world trade in general and we welcome the recent initiative taken by it and the World Bank aimed at supporting the Doha round.
 Further trade liberalization must proceed for the benefit of both low-income and industrialized countries.
 Even though the onus of freer trade might rest with the industrialized countries, it is important that low-income countries open up their markets in order to facilitate trade amongst themselves as well.